By Jennifer Walden

 “The production sound crew does such a phenomenal job on the show,” says Kimmel.
 “They have to face so many issues on set, between the elements and the costumes.
 Even though we have to do some ADR, it would be a whole lot more if we didn’t have such a great sound crew on-set.”

-In Season 7, Episode 6, “Beyond the Wall,” the sound team faced a number of challenges.
+On “Beyond the Wall,” the sound team faced a number of challenges.
 Starting at the beginning of this episode, Jon Snow [Kit Harington] and his band of fighters trek beyond the wall to capture a White Walker.
 As they walk across a frozen, windy landscape, they pass the time by getting to know each other more.
 Here the threads of their individual stories from past seasons start to weave together.
 Important connections are being made in each line of dialogue.

 Those snowy scenes were shot in Iceland and the actors wore metal spikes on their shoes to help them navigate the icy ground.
 Unfortunately, the spikes also made their footsteps sound loud and crunchy, and that got recorded onto the production tracks.